paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P4 - Build an Item Catalog Application/README.md

 # Build a Item Catalog Application Project
 > by Paulina Grunwald

 This project is a part of [Udacity's Full Stack Nanodegree Program](https://www.udacity.com/nanodegree).
-In this project I had to develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system using OAuth.
+In this project I had to develop an application that provides a list of items within a variety of categories as well as a user registration and authentication system using OAuth.
 The goal was also to allow registered users to post, edit and delete their own items.
 This project combines the knowledge of building dynamic websites with persistent data storage to create a web application that provides a compelling service to the users.

 # Table of contents